LaxmanGH/PHYS-792/Rutherford/interaction_with_air.md

 |            |                | Photo-electric effect|

-+ Transportation:This is the process in which a particle moves in a medium without loss of energy.
++ [Transportation](https://en.wikipedia.org/wiki/Transport_phenomena): This is the process in which a particle moves in a medium without loss of energy.
-+ Ionization:The process by which an atom or a molecule acquires a negative or positive charge by gaining or losing electron is called ionization.
++ [Ionization](https://en.wikipedia.org/wiki/Ionization): The process by which an atom or a molecule acquires a negative or positive charge by gaining or losing electron is called ionization.
   + eIon:
   + ionIon:
-+ Bremmstrahlung:Electromagnetic radiation emmitted by a charged particle when it accelerates or decelerate when passing through the field of a nucleus is called Bremsstrahlung.
++ [Bremmstrahlung](https://en.wikipedia.org/wiki/Bremsstrahlung): Electromagnetic radiation emmitted by a charged particle when it accelerates or decelerate when passing through the field of a nucleus is called Bremsstrahlung.
-+ Compton Scattering:The scattering of atomic electrons by the photon is called compton scattering.
++ Compton Scattering: The scattering of atomic electrons by the photon is called compton scattering.
-+ Pair-Production:The creation of a subatomic particle and its antipartice from a neutral boson is refer as the pair-production.
++ [Pair-Production](https://en.wikipedia.org/wiki/Pair_production): The creation of a subatomic particle and its antipartice from a neutral boson is refer as the pair-production.
-+ Photo-electric effect: The emission of electrons when the photon of energy greater than threshold energy of a metal falls on the surface of it is called photoelectric effect.
++ [Photo-electric effect](https://en.wikipedia.org/wiki/Photoelectric_effect): The emission of electrons when the photon of energy greater than threshold energy of a metal falls on the surface of it is called photoelectric effect.
 ## In AIR

 ### Different Physics Process that involved when alpha particle passes through the air are: